 A Love Letter To New York

-I think one of the strangest things about growing up near New York is how easy it becomes to stop really seeing it.
+I think one of the strangest things about growing up in New York is how easy it becomes to stop really seeing it.

 You stop looking up.